nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 04 - Transcription.md

 34:52.320 --> 34:52.800 um

-34:52.800 --> 35:02.160 oh and uh rurik you shot and you shot him right in the face and you see a portion of his snout or a portion of
+34:52.800 --> 35:02.160 oh and uh Rurik you shot and you shot him right in the face and you see a portion of his snout or a portion of

 35:02.800 --> 35:04.320 his face just kind of get